I found some powerful and surprising insights from my involvement in sexual abuse support groups.

 I had assumed that Sexual Abuse Support Groups would typically divide based on gender.
 However, during my research, I found that some abuse support groups merged male and female survivors.
 I imagined the drawbacks of mixed groups, but I had never considered the potential benefits.

-I had previously described my disappointing and somewhat humorous attempts at locating a sexual abuse support group locally.
+I had previously described my disappointing and somewhat humorous attempts to locate a local sexual abuse support group.

 Here is a short excerpt and a link to the full article.